soichih/node-perfsonar/README.md

 ## ps.endpoints

-perfsonar server publishes which endpoints (source / destination pairs) that the server is currently monitoring.
+perfsonar server publishes lists of endpoints that it monitors.
 If you know the hostname of the perfsonar instance, you can pull list of all endpoints.

 ```javascript